awwright/http-progress/draft-wright-http-partial-upload.md

 The `message/byteranges` media type is a media type that patches the defined byte range to some specified contents.
 It is semantically a subset of the `message/http` media type, in that it must be a message with a `Range` header specifying a byte range, and the bytes in that range.
 It is also semantically the same as a `multipart/byteranges` document that lists a single byte range, this media type eliminates the need for specifying a seperator.
 For specifying multiple ranges, use `multipart/byteranges` instead.

-## Security Conscerns
+## Security Considerations

+### Unallocated ranges

 Servers SHOULD only allow patches to ranges starting inside or immediately after the end of the representation.
-To prevent disclosing the contents of memory, servers MUST only fill undefined ranges with data predictable to the client (e.g. zeros).
+To prevent disclosing the contents of memory, servers MUST fill undefined ranges with predictable data (e.g. zeros).